-All lab assignments will be due by 11:59 p.m. on the due date.
+All lab assignments will be due by 6:00 p.m. on the due date.
 Lab assignments will be accepted up to two (2) class days after the announced due date for a maximum grade of 70.
 A late grade is only available on assignments that were not originally turned in by the due date.
 Any lab assignment turned in later than two days after the due date, will not receive any credit and will be counted as a zero in the gradebook.
-No assignments will be accepted after the last day of six weeks grading period.
-Please note, if you turn a lab in after it has been graded (i.e., you have a M in the gradebook), you must email me to let me know that you have turned it in and ask me to grade it.
+No assignments will be accepted after the last day of six weeks grading period for a late grade.